16 Scientific Publications by HiDALGO2 Pioneering Extreme-Scale Engineering for Global Challenges

 https://www.sciencedirect.com/science/article/pii/S0045782523007107

-Antwerp Field Validation (Part A): Microscale dispersion analytics and spatial tracking metrics under FAIRMODE standards.
+3. Antwerp Field Validation (Part A): Evaluating microscale dispersion analytics and spatial tracking metrics under international FAIRMODE compliance standards to identify nitrogen dioxide (NO_2) levels.

 https://www.sciencedirect.com/science/article/pii/S0048969725014652?via%3Dihub